HimiJain/HimiJain.github.io/index.md

 # Education

-* B.E (Information Technology) from Dr. AITH, Kanpur in 2016.
+* B.Tech (Computer Science and Engineering) from Dr. AITH, Kanpur in 2016.

 # Awards